Razvy000/aiception_webinar/README.md

 # Files and Resouces for "Hunt and Trap Squirrels with an AI Powered Raspberry Pi" webinar

+How cool would it be to make your Raspberry Pi powered project see and understand it’s environment, and even take actions?

+In this webinar you’ll learn how PubNub brings the communication layer and how AIception brings the artificial brain layer, through understanding different domains, like object detection, face recognition, and much more.

+We’ll put everything together using the PubNub AIception BLOCK to make a simple and fun, yet powerful, blueprint for your future projects.

+Presented by:
+Razvan Pistolea, CTO, AIception

 This webinar was done using AIception for image processing and Pubnub for rapid messaging

 Useful links